 - 1. Users always work on their own branch - 2.
-When users feel their code is stable, they rebase onto the devbranch - 3.
+When users feel their code is stable, they rebase onto the master branch - 3.
 A code review will be set up, possibly resulting in software tweaks (back to step 1) - 4.
-An integrator will fast-forward the dev branch up to the user's branch
+An integrator will fast-forward the master branch up to the user's branch